openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 1. Request the **ohos.permission.DISTRIBUTED_DATASYNC** permission.
 For details, see [Declaring Permissions in the Configuration File](../security/accesstoken-guidelines.md#declaring-permissions-in-the-configuration-file).

-2. Display a dialog box to ask authorization from the user when the application is started for the first time.
+2. Display a dialog box to ask for authorization from the user when the application is started for the first time.
 For details, see [Requesting User Authorization](../security/accesstoken-guidelines.md#requesting-user-authorization).

 3. Configure the fields related to cross-device migration in the configuration file.